 Going public to friends, family, customers or a bunch of strangers on the internet can help you feel like there is someone to be accountable too.
 There are plenty of business groups around where you might even find yourself an accountability buddy.
 If you're in Members Club or Create Your First Online Course don't forget to post your goals there, we will keep you on track!

 Schedule a morning Power Hour

-I have had a full client roster for 10 months.
+My client roster has been full for 10 months.
 My diary has been totally booked and other important stuff (like marketing!) has been ditched in favour of the money making stuff (this is a terrible strategy, by the way).
 I have been reaching financial goals too so not getting the re-write done has delivered no immediate pain but has taken me back a few steps.

 The course is evergreen and automated so I can invest my time in the group answering questions and offering advice and other than a webinar a few times a year there isn't a lot of "show up" type work involved.
 Missing out on this automated income has meant adding more one on one clients which is totally against my overall business growth plan.

-I knew I had to make the time (I hate saying “find” the time because it isn’t lost, it is misspent) but I also had a full diary.
-Here is what I know for sure about productivity in business: 1) We fill the time we have with the tasks we have, or as Parkinsons Law states a little more eloquently than me; “work expands to fill the time available for its completion”.
-We also prioritise urgent over important, so answering those emails and posting on social media becomes a priority over working on big-picture ideas that could change your business long term.
+I knew I had to make the time (I hate saying "find" the time because it isn't lost, it is misspent) but I also had a full diary.
+Here is what I know for sure about productivity in business: We fill the time we have with the tasks we have, or as Parkinson's Law states a little more eloquently than me; "work expands to fill the time available for its completion".
+Often we will also prioritise urgent over important, so answering those emails and posting on social media becomes a priority over working on big-picture ideas that could change your business long term.

 My new favourite productivity hack to overcome the sticky pickle of urgent vs important is to utilise the first hour of every day for my course re-write.
 I am even doing this on weekends at the moment because ticking it off the list early in the morning takes it off my mind for the rest of the day.